Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 Shortwave listening is a hobby with thousands of participants

 worldwide.
-It requires no special knowledge or skills, but your
+It requires no special knowledge or skills, but

 enjoyment increases as you gain experience and develop special